 Later on, car dealers found that there was a market for all new cars to have as many areas of a vehicle protected with the film.
 This includes areas such as: leading edges, rocker panels, door edges, mirrors and the painted areas behind the wheel wells.
 There was enough advancement in the material that aftermarket shops began learning how to use and apply these as well.
 Now you can have paint protection film applied to both new and used cars.

 The Science Behind Paint Protection Film

-Paint protection film is not meant to remain on a car forever.
-It needs to be replaced as the adhesive quality goes away.
+Paint protection film is not meant to remain on a car forever, as it will need to be replaced as the adhesive quality fades away over time.
 But once applied, this thin layer never scratches and protects the car from dirt and debris.
-The material is malleable and viscous enough that instead of getting scraped it merely re-shapes in the face of sharp friction.
-You’ll notice a few dimples in certain light but the actual car and car paint still remain in perfect condition.
+The material is malleable and viscous enough that instead of getting scraped, it merely re-shapes itself.
+However, you may notice a few dimples in certain light but the actual car and car paint still remain in perfect condition.
 When you need to remove the film, it peels off easily, revealing clean and unblemished car paint and exterior.

 Protect Your Car’s Most Vital Components with Endurance